focrensh/role-lab/docs/index.rst

         - downloading role from https://github.com/focrensh/f5-role-facts/archive/master.tar.gz
         - extracting focrensh.f5_role_facts to /home/student1/roles/focrensh.f5_role_facts
         - focrensh.f5_role_facts (master) was installed successfully

+   ..
+NOTE:: Here are some additional commonly used commands when installing roles.
+You can use these depending on if you are testing a role or using specific versions.
+By default a Galaxy will install the newest tagged version of a role.

+      - ``ansible-galaxy install focrensh.f5_role_facts,v0.9.0`` | Install version v0.9.0 of the role
+      - ``ansible-galaxy install focrensh.f5_role_facts,v0.9.0 --force`` | Install the role even if another verison already exists
+      - ``ansible-galaxy install focrensh.f5_role_facts,master`` | Install the master branch of the role (even if its not tagged with a version)
+      - ``ansible-galaxy remove focrensh.f5_role_facts`` | Remove role from the environment
+      - ``ansible-galaxy info focrensh.f5_role_facts`` | View role meta information in CLI

 #.
 Run the ``ansible-galaxy list`` command again to see that the new role is installed.